Al Hassan Touré: Early life and family

-Toure's goalscoring idol growing up was Cristiano Ronaldo, for his work ethic and leadership on the pitch.
+Touré's goalscoring idol growing up was Cristiano Ronaldo, for his work ethic and leadership on the pitch.

 Club career

 Adelaide United

-On 7 August 2019, Toure made his professional debut against Melbourne Knights in the 2019 FFA Cup, scoring the opening goal as Adelaide won the match 5–2.
-Soon afterwards, Toure penned a two-year scholarship contract with the club.
+On 7 August 2019, Touré made his professional debut against Melbourne Knights in the 2019 FFA Cup, scoring the opening goal as Adelaide won the match 5–2.
+Soon afterwards, Touré penned a two-year scholarship contract with the club.
 He continued his scoring form in Adelaide's Round of 16 clash against Olympic FC, with a first-half brace helping Adelaide to a 3–2 win.
 He scored again in the quarter-finals, pouncing on a Glen Moss error to score his fourth in three games as they beat the Newcastle Jets 1–0.
-On 23 October 2019, Toure scored the opening goal in Adelaide's 4–0 win over Melbourne City in the 2019 FFA Cup Final, being awarded the Mark Viduka Medal for his performance.
+On 23 October 2019, Touré scored the opening goal in Adelaide's 4–0 win over Melbourne City in the 2019 FFA Cup Final, being awarded the Mark Viduka Medal for his performance.

-Toure scored his first A-League goal in a Round 1 clash against Sydney FC, slotting home Adelaide's second as they lost 3–2 at Coopers Stadium.
+Touré scored his first A-League goal in a Round 1 clash against Sydney FC, slotting home Adelaide's second as they lost 3–2 at Coopers Stadium.

+On 13 October 2021, Adelaide United announced that Touré would be departing the club.

+Macarthur FC

+On 13 October 2021, Macarthur FC announced that Touré had signed for the 2021–22 season.
+He would make his debut for the club on 5 December 2022, coming off the bench in a 1–0 win against the Central Coast Mariners at Campbelltown Stadium.
+Touré would later make his starting debut for the club six days later, in a 2–0 win against rivals Western Sydney Wanderers at CommBank Stadium.
+Touré would score his first goal for Macarthur FC in a 3–2 win against his former club Adelaide United on 19 February 2022 at Campbelltown Stadium.

+Touré would score the opening goal in the 2022 Australia Cup final, helping Macarthur defeat Sydney United 58 2–0.
+Touré's five goals in the competition would see him named top goalscorer for the 2022 Australia Cup.
+Touré would finish the 2022–23 season as Macarthur's top goalscorer in all competitions.

+On 13 June 2023, Macarthur FC announced that Touré would be departing the club at the end of his contact to pursue an overseas opportunity.

+Şanlıurfaspor (loan)

+After signing with Turkish club Eyüpspor, in July 2023 it was announced that Touré would be loaned to fellow TFF 1.
+Lig side Şanlıurfaspor for the 2023–24 season.

+Ajaccio

+On 15 January 2024, Touré signed with Ligue 2 side Ajaccio on a 18-month contact with an option for an additional year.

+FC Tulsa

+On 4 April 2025, FC Tulsa announced that Touré had signed with the club.
+Touré would depart the club three months later, with FC Tulsa announcing the mutual termination of his contract on 23 July 2025.